anilzen/MathQuantum/content/authors/Adesina/_index.md

 ---
 # Display name
-title: Esteban Ayala
+title: Lekan Adesina

-weight: 3
+weight: 1

 # Is this the primary user of the site?
 superuser: false